mvysny/mvysny.github.io/_posts/2024-11-12-npe-staticfilehandler-servestaticresources.md

-What if you are tinkering with the servlet environment (perhaps trying to run Vaadin in embedded jetty or such), and suddenly you're getting `NullPointerException`s such as `Cannot invoke "com.vaadin.flow.server.StaticFileServer.serveStaticResource(javax.servlet.http.HttpServletRequest, javax.servlet.http.HttpServletResponse)" because "this.staticFileHandler" is null`?
+What if you are tinkering with the servlet environment (perhaps trying to run Vaadin in embedded jetty or such), and suddenly you're getting NPEs such as the one mentioned above?
 How can that happen?

 The reason is the check in `VaadinServlet:124` which checks whether `vaadinServletContext